 9. Combination Model

-The combination model is a powerful app monetization strategy, where many apps employ a combination of models.
+The combination model is a powerful app monetization strategy where many apps employ a combination of models.
 It would be easy to use freemium plus In-app advertising or pay-to-download with subscription features.

-A combination can facilitate in generating additional revenue.
+A combination can facilitate generating additional revenue.
 The key to the success of the business model would be to identify the combination that works best for your app.

 10. Licensing Model